 We’ve collected some resources that should help you in advising students during their college search process.

-If you have any additional questions, we’re happy to help.
+If you have any additional questions or would like to be added to our school counselor mailing list, we’re happy to help.
 You can contact the Office of Undergraduate Admission by phone at 617-824-8600 or by email at admission [at] emerson.edu.
 Or email an Admission Counselor directly.

 Common Application and Forms

 We require that the Common Application, Emerson College Supplement, and $65 application fee are submitted before we review an application.

 Specific information and application credential form downloads are available for:

 If you are a counselor advising a student who is considering transferring to Emerson, the information below will be helpful to review with them in order to better understand the transfer process here.
 We know how hard you work to help guide your students, and we look forward to working with you and them as they prepare to take this next step.

 At Emerson, we define a transfer student as anyone with a high school diploma or GED (General Equivalency Diploma) who has matriculated full time at another college or enrolled part-time for three or more college courses (9 or more college credits).
 Students with college credits earned prior to high school graduation (e.g., dual enrollment) are considered first-year applicants.

 Comedic Arts, Performing Arts, and Interdisciplinary Studies only accept transfer applications for the fall term.